hunterjackson/docs/source/cassandra.rst

    will be routed to a topic matching the table name.
 In this example the orders table records are routed to the topic orders-topic.
 This property sets the tables to import!
 5. The import mode, either incremental or bulk.
-6. The authentication mode, this is either none or username\_password.
-We haven't enabled this on our Cassandra install but you should.
-7. The ip or host name of the nodes in the Cassandra cluster to connect to.
+6. The ip or host name of the nodes in the Cassandra cluster to connect to.
-8. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.
+7. Username and password, ignored unless you have set Cassandra to use the PasswordAuthenticator.

 Starting the Source Connector (Standalone)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^